leagueofcake/ai_playground/src/me/leagueofcake/sudoku/README.md

 # Sudoku Solver
 [Wikipedia](https://en.wikipedia.org/wiki/Sudoku)

-Farily basic solver for Sudoku puzzles.
+Fairly basic solver for Sudoku puzzles.

 A command-line interface (SudokuCLI) is supplied to interact with the Solver, allowing you to input a board and solve it.